European University Student Research

 Submit a proposal

-Eligibility: Any European-based undergraduate program with a concentration in packaging, with the capabilities of executing distribution packaging research may submit a proposal.
+Eligibility: Any European-based university program with a concentration in packaging, with the capabilities of executing distribution packaging research may submit a proposal.
 Specifically,

 1. It is the applicant’s responsibility to confirm their school’s ability to perform the distribution packaging research as proposed.
 In general, the applicant must have the capabilities to perform the proposed research.
 This includes having the appropriate curriculum, instructors, oversight, facilities and faculty and student capabilities to perform the distribution packaging research as proposed.